Hylas

 In classical mythology, Hylas (Ὕλας) was a youth who served Heracles (Roman Hercules) as companion and servant.
 His abduction by water nymphs was a theme of ancient art, and has been an enduring subject for Western art in the classical tradition.

 Genealogy

-Theocritus's Idyll 13, a poem of circa 300 BC devoted to Hylas.
+Theocritus’s Idyll 13, a poem of circa 300 BC devoted to Hylas.
 P. Oxy.
 694, 2nd century AD.

 In Greek mythology, Hylas was the son of King Theiodamas of the Dryopians and the nymph Menodice, daughter of Orion.
-In some accounts, his father was Euphemus or King Ceyx of Trachis.
+In some accounts, his father was Heracles, Euphemus or King Ceyx of Trachis.

 Mythology

 Heracles

 After Heracles killed Theiodamas in battle, he took on Hylas as his arms-bearer and taught him to be a warrior.
 The poet Theocritus (about 300 BC) wrote about the love between Heracles and Hylas:

 "We are not the first mortals to see beauty in what is beautiful.
 No, even Amphitryon's bronze-hearted son, who defeated the savage Nemean lion, loved a boy—charming Hylas, whose hair hung down in curls.
 And like a father with a dear son, he taught him all the things which had made him a mighty man, and famous."